Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/crackme-py.md

 ### Write a decoder script

-Lets copy the original script, remove the `choose_greatest` function, remove some comments, add a shebang and add a call to the `decode_secret` function
+Let's copy the original script, remove the `choose_greatest` function, remove some comments, add a shebang and add a call to the `decode_secret` function
 ```python
 #!/usr/bin/python